zzpustc/CC-SAM/README.md

 ```

 ### Stronger Augmentation Usage
-Uncomment the CIFAR10Policy and Cutout in datasets/Cifar.py:
+Uncomment the CIFAR10Policy and Cutout in datasets/Cifar.py, and change the "mixup" to false in Cifar10.json/Cifar100.json:
 ```bash
 self.transform = transforms.Compose([
                 transforms.RandomCrop(32, padding=4),